Rice Sector at a Glance

 Rice Exports

 Since 2012, India has been the largest global rice exporter, currently shipping more rice annually than the combined shipments of the next three largest exporters.
-India’s rice exports increased almost 49 percent in 2020 and then rose 46 percent more in 2021 to more than 21 million tons.
-The next largest rice exporters are Thailand, Vietnam, Pakistan, the United States, China, Burma, and Cambodia—accounting for a combined 90 percent of the global rice trade.
-Cambodia started increasing exports in 2009, and China substantially increased its exports in 2017 and returned as a major exporter in 2018.
-In contrast, U.S. rice exports declined 17 percent in 2018 and remain below previous levels, due in part to greater competition in several Latin American markets from South American suppliers, and to generally tight U.S. supplies.
-Thailand’s exports dropped substantially in 2019 and 2020, and despite some expansion, have remained well below prior levels.
-Pakistan’s exports had hovered around 4 million tons since 2012, but are projected to increase sharply in 2022, mainly due to expanded production.
+India’s rice exports increased by almost 49 percent in 2020 and then rose 46 percent more in 2021 to more than 21 million tons before peaking in 2022 at 22.1 million.
+India’s exports are projected to decline in 2023 and 2024 due to Government imposed export restrictions.
+The next largest rice exporters are Thailand, Vietnam, Pakistan, the United States, China, Burma, and Cambodia, which, along with India, account for a combined 90 percent of the global rice trade.
+Cambodia started increasing exports in 2009 and are currently near-record high.
+China substantially increased its exports in 2017 and returned as a major exporter in 2018, although shipments have recently declined.
+In contrast, U.S. rice exports dropped by 26 percent in 2022 due to a small crop and uncompetitive prices.
+Thailand’s exports dropped substantially in 2019 and 2020, and despite some expansion, have remained well below past levels.
+Pakistan’s exports dropped 20 percent in 2023 due to severe flooding in the summer of 2022.

 Download chart data in Excel format